andrewtavis/slides/oss_maintenance_and_community_building/slides.md

   - At the end of every month run a workflow to calculate the top contributors for the period
   - Send a thank you message to the development channel with links to accounts and contributions
   - Filter out organization members so the focus is on people new to the community
-  - Use this as a reminder to share things about your contributors on social media
+  - Use this as a reminder to share things about your community on social media

 <div id="progress" class="w-10/12"/>